egenomics/scQCEA/index.md

 **Recommended strategy for cell type enrichment analysis:**

 AUCell algorithm can be applied to score the activity of each reference gene set in each cell (Aibar, et al., 2017).
-I uses the area under the curve (AUC) to quantify the enrichment of an indicated reference gene set among the most highly expressed genes in each cell.
+It uses the area under the curve (AUC) to quantify the enrichment of an indicated reference gene set among the most highly expressed genes in each cell.
 The cell-type enrichment analysis only takes the count matrix from CellRanger count as the variable input.